 Tips for finding the best bonus offers at NJ mobile sportsbooks

 - Know your wagering requirements: For the most part, wagering requirements in the NJ online sports betting industry tend toward the low side, but there are still instances where the book may try to “get you.”
 We’ve seen turnover requirements as high as 30x+ in this industry, meaning players have to wager $3,000 just to clear $100.
 Avoid them, and go with the ones that are 20x or less.

 - Avoid the cashback conundrum: Cashback bonuses are generally a good thing, as they allow bettors to cut their losses.
 However, some of these bonuses aren’t refunded as cash, but instead as a site credit with high wagering requirements.
 Be on the lookout for straight cashback deals.

-- Matched free bets are best: If a site offers a deal where players receive a $100, $50, or even $20 free bet upon making a $100 real-money wager, grab it.
-Even if a free bet is only worth 20% of your initial wager, you’ll be playing with a distinct advantage over the house.
+- Matched bonus bets are best: If a site offers a deal where players receive a $100, $50, or even $20 bonus bet upon making a $100 real-money wager, grab it.
+Even if a bonus bet is only worth 20% of your initial wager, you’ll be playing with a distinct advantage over the house.

 - Beware expiration dates: Bonuses expire.
 There’s really no exception to this rule.
 So if you don’t think you’ll be able to complete a wagering requirement in an allotted time frame, don’t take the bonus.